Connecticut Social Work Licensing Requirements

 3. Receive your LMSW license from the Department.

-After the above steps have been completed, you will receive your LMSW license from the Connecticut Department of Public Health.
+After the above steps have been completed, you will receive your LMSW license from the Department.
+At this point, you can begin practicing clinical social work under the regular supervision of an independently licensed provider such as an LCSW, psychologist, or physician.

 Licensed Clinical Social Worker (LCSW)